nolar/kopf/docs/loading.rst

 and is out of scope of Kopf.

 Each of the mentioned files and modules will be imported.
-The handlers should be registred during the import.
+The handlers should be registered during the import.
 This is usually done by using the function decorators --- see :doc:`/handlers`.